str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 We are not responsible for a final submission that gets a lower score than a previous submission.
 We will only use your LAST submission before the deadline for grading.

-**This assignment is due on both Bonnie and T-Square by March 18th, 2018 11:59PM UTC-12 (Anywhere on Earth).** The submission on T-Square is a backup just in case, and the submission to Bonnie will be officially used for grading.
+**This assignment is due on both Bonnie and Canvas by October 29th, 2018 11:59PM UTC-12 (Anywhere on Earth).** The submission on Canvas is a backup just in case, and the submission to Bonnie will be officially used for grading.
 The deliverables for the assignment are:

 * All functions completed in **_decision_trees_submission.py_**